malexsmith/3700_Assignment_1_dispersal/README.md

 dev.off()

 # So - hats off to you!!
 You've made two kinds of phylogeny from publicly available DNA sequences that were collected from two genera of deep-sea vent copepods.
 Now, print your pdf, examine the map from the assignment, and prepare to speak for three minutes (**without notes**) about the conclusions you might make regarding the larval dispersal of the two genera based on your phylogeny.
-Which taxon is likely to possess planktorophic larvae?
-Which taxon is likely to possess leichtotrophic larvae?
+Which taxon is likely to possess planktotrophic larvae?
+Which taxon is likely to possess lecithotrophic larvae?
 Why?
-What consequences will mining in Lau have on deep-sea vent copepod species?
+What consequences would mining in the Lau Basin have on species living at and around deep-sea vents?